jeremieboudreault/jrutils/README.md

 --------------------------------------------------------------------------------

-### To-do
+### To add

-- Fix argument "bottom" in jarrange() that will put the label below the legend.
+- Add function to avoid decimal on x-axis
 - Move all others functions to jtheme or jutils prior to article 3

+### To fix :

 - Test error message for save_plot()
-- Add function to avoid decimal on x-axis
-- geom_col have a color around bar
+- Fix argument "bottom" in jarrange() that will put the label below the legend.

 ### Work in progres :